linode/docs/docs/tools-reference/custom-kernels-distros/run-a-distribution-supplied-kernel-with-kvm.md

         vmlinuz-0-rescue-4f09fa5fdd3642fa85221d7c11370603
         vmlinuz-3.10.0-514.el7.x86_64

-## Configure Grub
+### Configure Grub

-1. Open `/etc/default/grub` in a text editor and go to the line `GRUB_CMDLINE_LINUX`.
+1. Open `/etc/default/grub` in a text editor and go to the line beginning with `GRUB_CMDLINE_LINUX`.
 Remove the word `quiet` if present, and add `console=ttyS0,19200n8 net.ifnames=0`.
 Leave the other entries in the line.
-So using CentOS 7 as an example, you shuld have something similar to:
+For example, on CentOS you should have something similar to:

       GRUB_CMDLINE_LINUX="crashkernel=auto rhgb console=ttyS0,19200n8 net.ifnames=0"

 2. Then add or change the following options to match what's below.
-There will be other variables in this file, but we are only concerned with these.
+There will be other variables in this file, but we are only concerned with these lines.

 	{:.file-excerpt }
 	/etc/default/grub